The Best Metro Hikes In And Around Rotterdam

 We follow the Oosteindseweg, an old road lined with canals and traditional houses.
-Then we turn left and arrive in a neighborhood from around the turn of the century, where we naturally follow the greenest paths.
+Then we turn left and arrive in a neighborhood from around the turn of the century.
+Of course we follow the greenest paths.

 When we cross Oosteindseweg again, an impressive greenhouse horticulture area unfolds.
 The Westland has the reputation, but the Lansingers seem to be good at it too.
-Via a green strip between the greenhouses we reach the Rotte, the old river with a string of nature and recreation areas along its banks.
+Via a green strip between the greenhouses we reach the Rotte.
+Thise old peat river has a string of nature and recreation areas along its banks.

 When we cross the Rotte we arrive in the Eendragtspolder.
 Until recently, this was a fairly large-scale and not terribly fascinating agricultural area.
 Since 2010, a large part of the polder has been redeveloped into water storage, rowing course and nature reserve.
 And that makes hiking here a lot more pleasant.
 Do not forget to view the area from above from the lookout tower on the Slingerkade.

 After meandering paths between reed beds and herbaceous grassland, we eventually get to the new neighbourhood of Nesselande.
-The idea of the urbanists was to create a kind of seaside resort with a beach and a boulevard and that has worked out surprisingly well.
+The idea of the urbanists was to create a kind of seaside resort with a beach and a boulevard.
+That concept has worked out surprisingly well.
 Although lake Zevenhuizerplas cannot of course by no means be compared with the North Sea.

 5 – The Woods of West-IJsselmonde